 Ever wondered if there’s a difference between hiking and trekking?
 There is.
 Let’s explore those differences.

 Hiking vs trekking; is there really a difference?
-Well,the answer isn’t always as clear cut as you would imagine.
+Well, the answer isn’t always as clear-cut as you would imagine.
 Some will say a trek is nothing more than a long hike, but this really isn’t true.
-In the same way a short, 5 mile hike comes nowhere close to the a long distance thru-hike, the same can be said of comparing a hike to a trek.
+In the same way, a short, 5 mile hike comes nowhere close to a long-distance thru-hike, the same can be said of comparing a hike to a trek.
 The first task we have is to define these two activities…

 Summary: It’s all in the distance and timing

-The key difference between hiking and trekking are distance, time outdoors and self-sufficiency.
+The key difference between hiking and trekking are distance, time outdoors, and self-sufficiency.
 If you carry all your gear and food, with no stop-offs to replenish, and you’re covering many miles over multiple without visiting habitation, you’re on a trek.
-Now, it could be argued thru-hiking is a form of trekking – we’ll cover off that question in a while.
+Now, it could be argued that thru-hiking is a form of trekking – we’ll cover that question in a while.

-For the sake for argument, the difference between trekking and hiking lies in the degree of difficulty.
-If you need to carry every necessary item on a very long distance ‘walk’, you’re a on trek
+For the sake of argument, the difference between trekking and hiking lies in the degree of difficulty.
+If you need to carry every necessary item on a very long distance ‘walk’, you’re a on a trek.

 What about walking?

-In the UK, hiking is often referred to as hillwalking, or walking… or rambling.
+In the UK, hiking is often referred to as hillwalking, walking… or rambling.
 With that in mind, hillwalking can consist of short, or multi-day longer, distance routes across difficult terrain.
-An example of medium distance hillwalking routes include Jake’s Cairngorm and Northern Corries hike and hiking Ben Vorlich post.
+An example of medium-distance hillwalking routes includes Jake’s Cairngorm and Northern Corries hike and hiking Ben Vorlich post.